 I will admit that I almost NEVER eat breakfast.
 But when I do, I want it to be quick, easy, and healthy.
 Usually I turn to a green smoothie or an energy bar.
 Even better is when I sneak in these Blueberry White Chocolate Breakfast Cookies or these Quinoa Cookies with Dark Chocolate and Sea Salt.

-The newest addition to my list of quick and easy breakfasts (or snacks) is this no-bake energy bites recipe.
+The newest addition to my list of quick and easy breakfasts (or snacks) is this no-bake power bites recipe.
 This great recipe is packed with oats, coconut, flax seed, and almond butter for a healthy dose of protein and fiber.

 These oatmeal energy balls are the perfect make-ahead recipe for healthy snacking and will be a huge hit with the whole family.
 And the good news is they can be customized in three different ways with minimal prep time!